-Pro Tip: Getting a DDoS protected dedicated server is the best way to secure your website against denial of service attacks.
+Pro Tip: Getting a DDoS protected server is the best way to secure your website against denial of service attacks.

 #5.
 Performance and Scalability

-Choosing a dedicated server gives you the advantage of having the exclusive use of all the CPU, RAM, and bandwidth, so at peak business times you continue to get peak performance.
+Choosing a server gives you the advantage of having the exclusive use of all the CPU, RAM, and bandwidth, so at peak business times you continue to get peak performance.

 What’s more, with dedicated hosting, scaling your web service is easier – you just have to upgrade your hardware.
 You can easily add more services and applications whenever needed.